Farama-Foundation/ViZDoom/docs/api/cpp/doom_game.md

     })
 ```

-Returns `True` if the configuration was successfully applied, `False` if errors occurred.
+Returns true if the configuration was successfully applied, false if errors occurred.

 ---